“Elaine helps me a lot and I would be sad if she ever went away."

 Hashum explains his trust in Elaine is really what helps him visit community activities.
 “I feel safe with Elaine, she helps me a lot.
 When I came to London in 2007 I didn’t know anything about sport or how to join a club.
 We went to an event where we met Disability Sports Coach and they told us about Club Kensington & Chelsea, now we come every week to play sport and see our friends.
 It is good to socialise and stay healthy.
 I feel safe here.”
 Elaine nodded as Hashum explained, adding “It’s true, I feel happy and confident here too.”

-Having attended a combined amount of 181 Club Kensington & Chelsea sessions, they’re now feeling the benefits of regular exercise too.
-Elaine was proud to say she felt “fitter than ever” and Hashum now uses his right arm much more than he could before and takes long health walks almost every day.
+Having attended over 200 sessions at Club Kensington & Chelsea, they’re now feeling the benefits of regular exercise too.
+Elaine was proud to say she felt “fitter than ever” and Hashum now uses his right arm much more than he could before and takes long walks almost every day.

-With the 2-week Christmas break looming Hashum briefly reflected on what life would look without Club Kensington & Chelsea permanently.
+With the Christmas break looming, Hashum briefly reflected on what life would look without Club Kensington & Chelsea permanently.
 “If Club K&C was ever cancelled or not on I would be angry and upset, and probably just do nothing.”

 Join Elaine & Hashum for our 1st ever Christmas Club, a new free social sports event for all all children and adults with a disability, as part of our award-winning Community Club programme.